guardeivid/qgsmapfile/README.md

 If the path to the SYMBOLSET file is set, you can try to convert the symbol definition into one of the following formats
 - Qgis markers well know (vector)
 - Marker arrow (vector)
-- SVG (types svg, url, file, vector not marker well know, ellipse, pixmap)
+- SVG (types svg, vector not marker well know, ellipse)
 - Font marker (truetype)